colinmcglynn/tyk-docs/tyk-docs/content/basic-config-and-security/report-monitor-trigger-events/instrumentation.md

 weight: 6
 ---

 The Tyk Dashboard, Pump and Gateway use StatsD monitoring.
-StatsD is a network daemon that listens for statistics, like counters and timers, sent over UDP or TCP and sends aggregates to one or more pluggable backend services.
-For more information on StatsD see [here][1].
+StatsD is a network daemon that listens for statistics, like counters and timers, sent over UDP or TCP and sends aggregates to one or more pluggable back-end services.
+See [StatsD](https://github.com/etsy/statsd) or more details.

 Additionally, starting from Tyk Gateway v2.5, we support NewRelic instrumentation, see [NewRelic](#newrelic) for more details.